guarin/voting_behavior_analysis/docs/index.md

 <iframe src="assets/html/next_legislative_pick.html" width="100%" height="500" scrolling="no" seamless="seamless" frameborder="0"></iframe>

-There is no overlap between out pick and the current federal councillors.
-None of our counselors were even a candidate at a federal council election.
-This indicates that this way of selected an executive power is quite different from what is currently implemented.
+There is no overlap between our pick and the current federal councillors.
+None of "our" councillors were even a candidate at a federal council election.
+This indicates that this way of selecting an executive power is quite different from what is currently implemented.
 We also see that no member of the Green Party is part of our pick, even though a member of the Green Liberal (PVL) who historically never had a federal councillor did make it into the list.

 This choice is limited by the fact that it is only representative of the national council and not the council of state.
 However, since the national council is the one responsible for keeping the interests of the population and is directly elected by the people, we can assume that it is representative of the population.